• Home

 6. Optional piping for decorating

-A member of the team added: “I like to punch a little whole into my cookie before I bake.
-Once done, I put ribbon through and use as a table napkin decoration at Christmas time”
+A member of the team added: “I like to punch a little whole into the top of the cookie before baking in the oven.
+Once done, you can place some ribbon through and use as a table napkin decoration at Christmas time”.

 Would you rather be in a cafe somewhere other than your kitchen?
 If so, chat to your personal travel manager about planning your next escape.